synfinatic/aws-sso-cli/docs/FAQ.md

     or `--sso` flag because of a [limitation with how shell completion works]( https://github.com/synfinatic/aws-sso-cli/issues/382).
 Instead you must
     first `export AWS_SSO=<name>` and then run the command.

+### How can I stop typing my password all the time?

+Choosing a [SecureStore](config.md#securestore-jsonstore) is important from a usability & security perspective.
+The default options for MacOS and Windows should generally be the best, but Linux users default to `file` for compatibility sake.

+Unfortunately, the `file` option requires you to enter your password pretty much every time you use `aws-sso`.
+For that reason, I recommend using the [pass]( https://www.passwordstore.org) option which uses GPG and optionally the `gpg-agent` for caching of your GPG passphrase.
+Please note that configuring pass, GPG and the gpg-agent are outside of the scope of this documentation.